danskan/finitefields/README.md

  1. Closed Property: If a and b are in the set, a + b and a * b must also be in the set
  2. Additive Identity: 0 exists and has the property a + 0 = a/
  3. Multiplicative Identity: 1 exists and has the property a * 1 = a.
+ 4. Additive Inverse: If a is in the set, -a is in the set, which is defined as the value that makes a + (-a) = 0.
- Multiplicative Inverse Identitfy: 4.
+ 5. Multiplicative Inverse Identitfy: 4.
 If a is in the set and is not 0, a^-1^ is in the set, which is defined as the value that makes a * a^1-1^ = 1.

  ### Sources Cited
  * Definitions - "Programming Bitcoin" by Jimmy Song